GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

            "--destination=gcr.io/[PROJECT-NAME]/hello-nginx"]
 ```

-A few things look different than the simpler "Hello, World!" build.
+A few things look different than the simpler "Hello, World!" build, right?

 **Click the `Continue` button to understand those differences...**

 ## Git source

 This time, the build will need sources to build an artifact.
+So we define
+a source where to get those sources from:

 ```yaml
 source: